prorev/prorev.github.io/_posts/2020-12-05-unity-quiz-questions.md

 The _Animator Controller_ is a component used to glue animation clips to the game object.

 The various animations are called **states**.

-For example, when a character is idle, it is in the "**Idle state**".
+For example, when a character is idle, it is in the *Idle state*.
 Moving from one state to another is called a transition.

 The compilation of states and transitions that you design for Animator Controller represent what is called a state machine.
 Animator (Window -> Animator) is a Window from where the Animator Controller is controlled.

 ## 28. In the Animator Controller one state must be default.
 It is represented in what color?